reymon359/how-to-live/docs/Money is a Means, Not an End/index.md

-# Money is a Means, not an End
+# Money is a means, not an end

 Money alone is worthless.